mikecinnamon/MLearning/[ML-20] Transfer learning.md

 * **TensorFlow Hub**.
 It was initially part of the Keras/TensorFlow combo, but was integrated with Kaggle Models in November 2022.

 * **Ollama**.
 An open-source project that serves as a platform for running LLMs on your local machine.
-Not exactly user-friendly, as many open-spurce projects, but quite powerful.
+Not exactly user-friendly, as many open-source projects, but quite powerful.
 It is presented as if you had to manage it from the shell, but there is a Python package that provides an easy way to integrate it in your workflow.

 In this course, we use a model that can be obtained with Keras (no additional resources needed) in example ML-21.
 Also, in example ML-23 we use a models extracted from Hugging Face.
 In example ML-26, we use the Cohere API to run a big model on a remote server.